Vinit-joshi2/Duplicate-Question-Pairs/README.md

        od.download(url)
    ```
 <p>
-  If you made  it till noe, It seem you are really intrested in the case study!.Then do checkout my blog where I have explained every step of
+  If you made  it till now, It seem you are really intrested in the case study!.Then do checkout my blog where I have explained every step of
-  my approach for solving this case stydu
+  my approach for solving this case study
 </p>
 <a href = "https://medium.com/@joshivinit20/duplicate-questions-pair-bdafff3abc4e">Duplicate Question Pair - Case Study</a>